JOBY-WT Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Revenue Composition: Analysts inquired about revenue sources, confirming that most revenue in 2026 will come from Blade, with expected seasonality peaking in Q3.
+• Revenue Composition: Analysts inquired about revenue guidance, confirming that most revenue will come from Blade, with seasonal peaks expected in Q2 and Q3.

-• Military Applications: Joby is developing a hybrid autonomous version of the S4 for defense applications, with ongoing flight testing and customer demonstrations planned.
+• Military Applications: Joby is developing a hybrid autonomous version of its aircraft for defense applications, indicating potential diversification in revenue streams.